“Why don’t I start over?”

 “Right,” Booker said and walked briskly out of the room.

-The village of Rock and Pillar’s only well was already busy with the early drunkards already drinking their pine liquor over coldstones.
-Booker spent difficult time navigating through the crowd to the front door and out around the side of the gold-clay building.
-There, Faust sat with a dirty cape hooded over his head looking downward next to the other beggars.
+The town of Rock and Pillar’s only well was already busy with the early drunkards clinking their pine liquor over coldstones.
+Booker had difficulty navigating through the crowd to the front door and out around the side of the gold-clay building.
+There in the alleyway, Faust sat with a dirty cape hooded over his head looking downward next to the other beggars.

 “Come on now,” Booker said.